-The Essential Guide to Low Latency Video Streaming:
+The Essential Guide to Video Encoding:

 Video streaming over the internet is gaining importance in many industries, including broadcast, enterprise, and government.
 It has become popular for a number of reasons, particularly because live video is a great way to contribute content and engage with consumers, employees, and the community.
 For broadcast engineers video streaming over the internet is a cost-effective and flexible alternative to satellite services.
 For AV professionals, video streaming, if correctly implemented, can be an efficient and flexible means of communicating across an organization.
 Flexibility is not only important for content creation and keeping up with demand, but also for scalability and business continuity.